meltano/cloud-docs/docs/concepts.md

 > **Note**
 >
-> Each Meltano Cloud Organization can be mapped to zero or more GitHub organizations.
-See [Meltano Project Groups](#meltano-project-groups-and-github-orgs) below for more information.
+> Meltano Cloud Organizations should not be confused with GitHub Organizations (or "GitHub Orgs").
+Each Meltano Cloud Organization can include projects from multiple GitHub Orgs.

-## Meltano Project Groups and "GitHub Orgs"
+>

-Within each Meltano Cloud Organization, you can authorize Meltano Cloud to access your GitHub organizations.
-Internally, we refer to these as Meltano Cloud "project groups".
-Projects within a project group may share certain aspects, such as shared encryption/decryption keys and a shared set of role-based access permissions.
+> Meltano Cloud users grant access to specific public and private repositories using the standard GitHub App authorization flow.

 ## Meltano Cloud Projects